Coraellation/coraellation.github.io/about.md

 Hi there!

-My name's Cora (yep, just like the breakfast restaurant and not The Legend of Korra) and I'm studying Software Engineering at The University of Waterloo.
-I’ll be periodically posting about student and co-op life here.
+My name's Cora (yep, just like the Canadian breakfast restaurant and not The Legend of Korra).
+After studying Software Engineering and Computer Science at The University of Waterloo, I moved to the Bay Area to work full-time.

-If you have any questions, feel free to e-mail me at [coralam17@gmail.com](mailto:coralam17@gmail.com) or [cora.lam@uwaterloo.ca](mailto:cora.lam@uwaterloo.ca).
+If you've got any questions / ideas / thoughts / just want to chat, I'd love to hear from you!
+Feel free to reach out to me at [coralam17@gmail.com](mailto:coralam17@gmail.com).